 - The control box must be mounted vertically on a flat surface, and a minimum horizontal distance of 1.5 m (5 ft) (or more, if local codes require) from the pool. - Select a location for your control box within 31/2 meters (10 ft) from the intended cell and flow switch installation, to ensure that enough cable is available (the actual cable length is 3.7 m/ 12 ft) - Secure the unit on the wall using the enclosed screws and anchors.
-Use 8 mm (1/4") drill bit for the anchor holes. - Remove the access cover at the lower part of the control box by opening the two screws holding it in place.
+Use 8 mm (1/4") drill bit for the anchor holes. - 4.
+Remove the access cover at the lower part of the control box by opening the two screws holding it in place.

-5. Hardwire the power cable to the time clock as indicated in the instructions below.
+5. Hardwire the power cable to the time clock as indicated in the instructions on the next page.

-CAUTION
+CAUTION!

-Do not mount the system above a heater, inside a panel or tightly enclosed area.
-This can overheat and damage the system.
+- Do not mount the system above a heater, inside a panel or tightly enclosed area.
+This can overheat and damage the system. - Do not block the vents of the control box, located at its back.